minio/directpv/docs/troubleshooting.md

 * [I see ```unable to find device by FSUUID xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx; either device is removed or run command `sudo udevadm control --reload-rules && sudo udevadm trigger` on the host to reload``` error.
 Why?](#i-see-unable-to-find-device-by-fsuuid-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx-either-device-is-removed-or-run-command-sudo-udevadm-control---reload-rules--sudo-udevadm-trigger-on-the-host-to-reload-error-why)

 ### DirectPV installation fails in my Kubernetes.
 Why?
 You need to have necessary privileges and permissions to perform installation.
-Go though [specifications](./specifications.md) here.
-For Red Hat OpenShift, refer [this](./openshift.md).
+Go though the [specifications documentation](./specifications.md).
+For Red Hat OpenShift, refer to the [OpenShift specific documentation](./openshift.md).

 ### After upgrading DirectPV to v4.x.x, I do not find `direct-csi-min-io` storage class.
 Why?
-Legacy DirectCSI is deprecated including storage class `direct-csi-min-io` and it is no longer supported, but previously created volumes are continued to work normally.
-For new volume requests, please use `directpv-min-io` storage class.
+Legacy DirectCSI is deprecated including storage class `direct-csi-min-io` and it is no longer supported.
+Previously created volumes continue to work normally.
+For new volume requests, use the `directpv-min-io` storage class.

 ### In the YAML output of `discover` command, I do not find my storage drive(s).
 Why?
-DirectPV ignores certain drives those met any one of the below conditions
+DirectPV ignores drives that meet any of the below conditions:
 * The size of the drive is less than 512MiB.
 * The drive is hidden.
 * The drive is read-only.